skvadrik/aleph_null.gen/posts/re2c/2014-12-10-re2c_input_model.rst

 .. image:: images/asm_gcc_o1_gimple_copyprop1_483.png

-Seems like a bug in forward propagation.
+Looks like a bug in forward propagation.
 All these 19 tests which reveal this bug are actually different variants of the same test: they all reduce use of YYMARKER from two times to one, so that YYMARKER becomes a single-use variable.
 This is kind of a rare case.

-I searched for commit that fixes forward propagation in GCC-4.9.2:
+I searched for commit that fixes forward propagation in GCC:

 .. code-block:: bash